Wondering “what is a pallet jack”?

 Reducing Manual Labor

-Pallet jacks are designed to help reduce worker strain and fatigue.
+The design of pallet jacks helps to reduce worker strain and fatigue.

-After all, transporting loads by hand all day long would cause severe exhaustion for workers.
+Without them, manually transporting loads all day would lead to severe exhaustion for workers.

 Traveling Short Distances

-In other words, manual pallet jack operators have to actually put in the physical effort to move the jack and load around.
+In other words, manual pallet jack operators still put in the physical effort to maneuver the jack and the load.

 That said, other types of pallet jacks can be used for long-distance travel.

-For example, electric pallet jacks, specifically ride-on models, are a better option for this.
+For example, electric pallet jacks, specifically ride-on models, are a better option for moving loads over longer distances.

 Operating in Tight Spaces